worstcasebc/aws-cdk-ecs/README.md

 `container_port = 5000`

-`desired_count = 3`
+`cpu=256 # means .25 vCPU -> T2.micro = 1vCPU`

+`memory=256 # -> T2.micro = 1GB`

-To deploy that example t your AWS account run the following cdk-commands:
+To deploy that example to your AWS account run the following cdk-commands:

 ```
 $ cdk bootstrap
 $ cdk diff
-$ cdk deploy
+$ cdk deploy --require-approval never
 ```

-You may need to confirm the deployment by typing 'y' when asked for.
+You may need to confirm the deployment by typing 'y' when asked for, if not using the parameter --require-approval.

 The deployment takes arround 4 min and will output the URL for that service.
 Check for the container running with that URL in your browser.